Got Breasts?

 Abbreviated MRI

-A machine for abbreviated MRI
+A machine for abbreviated breast MRI

 Overall: Less false negatives, more sensitive screening (earlier detection), fine for dense breasts, routinely detects lobular cancer